b0bh00d/Newsroom/README.md

 Transmission instance.

 In the image below, the outermost ellipse indicates the total amount of the torrent that has been downloaded.
-Subsequence inner ellipses indicate the sharing ratio of the torrent.
+Subsequent inner ellipses indicate the sharing ratio of the torrent.
 Each concentric inner ellipse represents a sharing ratio of 1.0 (100%):